EconForge/Dolo.jl/docs/src/modeling_language.md

 - third element   # this is interpreted as ``'third element'``
 ```

-Associative arrays map keys(simple strings) to arbitrary values as
+AbstractDict arrays map keys(simple strings) to arbitrary values as
 in the following example:

 ``` {.sourceCode .yaml}